 The Zakat you pay makes a big difference in the lives of many under privileged and deserving people.
 Last year, your Zakat has enabled us to carry out following services:

-5,751 leprosy patients received free treatment along with comprehensive care facility, to prevent deformity and aid rehabilitation.
+5,293 Leprosy patients received free treatment for Leprosy and general diseases along with comprehensive care facility to prevent deformity and aid rehabilitation.

-9,649 patients lives got cured from TB, 54% of them were women and children.
+9,470 precious lives were saved from TB and they received free treatment from MALC.
+54% of them were women and children.

-60 deformed and homeless patients received free day care and medical services at MALC’s Home for Patients with disabilities.
+Deformed and homeless Leprosy patients received free day care and medical services at MALC’s Home for Disabled Patients.

-1,547 leprosy patients with ulcer received free indoor nursing care and surgical treatment.
+16,690 Leprosy patients with ulcers received free indoor nursing care and surgical treatment in the wards.

-141,627 patients suffering from skin conditions received free consultations and treatment.more...
+184,231 patients suffering from skin conditions received free consultation and treatment. more...